Ciudad de los Niños

 When John Shinsky was eight years old, his father died of a heart attack.
 Shortly after that, his overwhelmed mother placed him in the Parmadale Orphanage near Cleveland, Ohio.
 He lived there for the next three years, until Bob and Martina Weiss became his foster parents.
 After earning a football scholarship to Michigan State in 1969, John made a promise to himself that one day he would open an orphanage.
 He wanted to give others the opportunities that Parmadale gave to him.

-About 10 years ago, John visited an orphanage in Matamoros, Mexico.
+Around the year 2000, John visited an orphanage in Matamoros, Mexico.
 He subsequently purchased adjacent property, recruited volunteers and raised funds to build nine additional buildings.
 In 2005, a Mexican businessman, Mr. Ramiro Gonzalez Garza, offered to donate 17 acres in Matamoros to John so that he could build and operate an additional orphanage.
 As a result, John and his wife, Cindy, founded Ciudad de los Niños de Matamoros.
 This allowed him to realize his dream of helping orphans in need.

 In 2009, John and Cindy Shinsky partnered with Nuestros Pequeños Hermanos International (NPHI) and its American fundraising arm, NPH USA, to open and operate Ciudad de los Niños.
 The partnership, based on an initial three-year agreement, is expected to evolve into a permanent relationship and allows the organizations to combine their unique resources and strengths for the shared mission of transforming the lives of orphaned, abandoned and disadvantaged children.